-Tactical Arbitrage offers you a way to filter data to help find just what you are looking for and would help make you money.
-They ensure that the products exactly match the listings on Amazon, saving you both time and money, which they do again, with their built-in SMS feature will send you a text message when your scan is complete.
+Tactical Arbitrage offers you a way to filter data to help find just what you are looking for and help make you money.
+They ensure that the products exactly match the listings on Amazon, saving you both time and money, which they do again; their built-in SMS feature will send you a text message when your scan is complete.
 It has a global cache that assures you that your searches run at blazing fast speeds.
-They allow you to run a couple scripts at the same time, to maximize the output.
-Jungle Scout, on the other hand, is known to find gold that is, quality niche products.
+They allow you to run a couple of scripts at the same time to maximize the output.
+On the other hand, Jungle Scout is known to find gold, that is, quality niche products.
 It breaks down into two that is, The Web App and The Chrome Extension.
-With the former, you can filter through the millions of products available on Amazon to find the right one for you, and also keep a track on your products while you grow your business and with the latter, you can sort the data that matters to you and with one click have access to their entire AccuSales data.
+With the former, you can filter through the millions of products available on Amazon to find the right one for you and keep track of your products.
+At the same time, you grow your business, and with the latter, you can sort the data that matters to you and, with one click, have access to their entire AccuSales data.

-Jungle Scout has options for both annual billing and monthly billing, though you find a better deal if you go for the annual billing.
+Jungle Scout has options for annual billing and monthly billing, though you find a better deal if you go for the annual billing.
 It further breaks down into three, with options being Business, Standard and Starts Up with all of them offering product database and tracker, monitoring on competitors, historical sales and ranks, international marketplaces, time-saving filters, keyword scout and niche hunter and only the number of users and products it would track differs.
-Business would cost you $69 a month, annually and would track 150 products and can take up to 6 users.
-Standard would cost you $49 a month annually, would track 80 products and can allow 3 users and Start-Up would cost $29 a month annually, would track 40 products and allows just one user.
+Business would cost you $69 a month annually, track 150 products, and take up to 6 users.
+Standard would cost you $49 a month annually, track 80 products and allow 3 users, and Start-Up would cost $29 a month annually, track 40 products, and allow just one user.
 Tactical Arbitrage costs $147/month but also offers a trial at $1.

 The user feedbacks for Tactical Arbitrage is mostly positive.
-For example, one of them said “I have seen people have massive success with tactical arbitrage.
+For example, one of them said, “I have seen people have massive success with tactical arbitrage.
 You will not have success going after items that you can only buy small quantities on, but if you find an item that is almost restockable from it, it is a goldmine.
-Rare, but I have seen results from it,” while one of them also said, “I think its garbage.”
-To be fair, it has an entire stock of great feedbacks, recommending it.
+Rare, but I have seen results from it,” while one of them also said, “I think it’s garbage.”
+It has an entire stock of great feedbacks, recommending it.
 For Jungle Scout, we really could not find any user who was unhappy with the same.
-The feedbacks bore utter positivity like this one “ Jungle Scout is organized in a very easy-to-use and understandable way and is a perfect tool for anyone looking to begin selling on Amazon” and this one “Jungle scout was great for me to review the market before I launch new products.
-Love that you can turn it on and off and great customer service” and many more.
+The feedbacks bore utter positivity like this one “ Jungle Scout is organized in a very easy-to-use and understandable way and is a perfect tool for anyone looking to begin selling on Amazon.”
+This one, “Jungle scout, was great for me to review the market before I launch new products.
+I love that you can turn it on and off and great customer service” and many more.